 - Easy access to online help and reference materials

-As with CAED, you normally don’t need to file a CERS declaration for goods going to the United States or worth less than $2,000.
+Note: You normally don’t need to file a CERS declaration for goods going to the United States (U.S.) or goods worth less than C$2,000.

 Why do we need CERS?

-Logistics and customs experts see the new system as a major step forward for exporters and their reporting needs.
+Logistics and customs experts see the electronic system as a major step forward for exporters and their reporting needs.